Expensify/App/docs/articles/new-expensify/connections/netsuite/Configure-Netsuite.md

             - Expensify Card expenses will always export as Journal Entries, even if you have Expense Reports or Vendor Bills configured for non-reimbursable expenses on the Export tab
             - Journal entry forms do not contain a customer column, so it is not possible to export customers or projects with this export option
-            - The credit line and header level classifications are pulled from the employee record -_Export invoices to_: Select the Accounts Receivable account where you want your Invoice reports to export.
+            - The credit line and header level classifications are pulled from the employee record
+    - _Export invoices to_: Select the Accounts Receivable account where you want your Invoice reports to export.
 In NetSuite, the invoices are linked to the customer, corresponding to the email address where the invoice was sent.
-    -_Invoice item_: Choose whether Expensify creates an "Expensify invoice line item" for you upon export (if one doesn’t exist already) or select an existing invoice item.
+    - _Invoice item_: Choose whether Expensify creates an "Expensify invoice line item" for you upon export (if one doesn’t exist already) or select an existing invoice item.
-    -_Export foreign currency amount_: Enabling this feature allows you to send the original amount of the expense rather than the converted total when exporting to NetSuite.
+    - _Export foreign currency amount_: Enabling this feature allows you to send the original amount of the expense rather than the converted total when exporting to NetSuite.
 This option is only available when exporting out-of-pocket expenses as Expense Reports.
-    -_Export to next open period_: When this feature is enabled and you try exporting an expense report to a closed NetSuite period, we will automatically export to the next open period instead of returning an error.
+    - _Export to next open period_: When this feature is enabled and you try exporting an expense report to a closed NetSuite period, we will automatically export to the next open period instead of returning an error.
 3. Sync the connection by closing the right-hand menu and clicking the three-dot icon > Sync Now option.

 # Step 3: Configure Advanced Settings